 Concentrate on long-tail keywords

-Testing as a crucial part of keyword research checklist
+Testing as a crucial part of the keyword research checklist